July 1-10th 2024 (camping tour)

 This is a highly flexible tour programme, which adapts according to the season (the early season tours are more focused on the lower, warmer mountains of the north, while the mid-summer tours venture out to the +2000 m ridges further south), and offers an ever changing experience of the wilderness of Serbian Carpathians.
 We constantly innovate and improvise based on our thorough geographical knowledge of this area, so no two “Secret Carpathians” tours are the same – even if you repeat the same tour some other season, you’ll get a whole new experience and many new trails you haven’t driven before!
 It’s a tour with a soul, for those with an endless desire to explore… It is simply THE crown of our Serbian tours, which can hardly be shadowed by any other – if you’re a die-hard overlanding nomad, you really have to try it at least once in a lifetime.

-If you sign up for the 7-day tour, you will probably experience between 35 and 50% of the area of eastern Serbia, while those who opt for touring 4 days longer could cover as much as 75% of the area.
+In the 6-day hotel accomodation tours, you will probably experience between 35 and 50% of the area of eastern Serbia, while those who opt for touring 4 days longer could cover as much as 75% of the area.
 Anyway, whichever tour duration you choose, we’ll make certain that you see the absolute highlights that the Serbian Carpathian mountains offer – revealing to you many geographical secrets known only to us!

 What does the east of Serbia look like?
 Having a 4x lower population density than western Serbia, it is an ideal place for those seeking a true wilderness experience, rarely found in Europe nowadays.
 In some areas (such as the Kučaj mountains) you can drive for 50-70 km without encountering a single town of village – just endless forests and pastures in mountains rich with wildlife.

 The landscape that you will encounter is diverse and ever changing as the tour progresses.
-Starting in the dense forests on the south side of the Iron Gate gorge on the far north, as we move southwards the forests are slowly replaced by wide vistas and breathtaking views, as we start riding the virtually endless higland ridges of the south.
+Starting in the dense forests of Homolje and Kučaj mountains, as we move southwards the forests are slowly replaced by wide open vistas and breathtaking distant views, as we start riding the virtually endless highland ridges of the south.
 Attractive, rocky peaks (which you can actually ascend with your 4×4 vehicle) will pop out of nowhere, making you just want to end your day there and enjoy the sunset.
-And the numerous river valleys harbor fantastic wild camping spots, where you have everything that you desire for a perfect escape from civilization – including enough firewood for epic campfires, and clean mountain water tasting better than the bottled water that you often buy in the supermarkets.
-Some campsites, like the one in the Arbinje valley of Stara planina, where you have the opportunity to camp in the red rock riverbed, are a true natural masterpiece, while the lake campsites at Stol lake, Zavoj or Vlasina, make you want to extend the tour by a day or two, in order to enjoy some pure chillout time, while swimming in their refreshing waters.
+And the numerous river valleys harbor fantastic wild camping spots, where you have everything that you desire for a perfect escape from civilization – including enough firewood for epic campfires, and clean mountain water tasting much better than the bottled water that you often buy in the supermarkets.
+Some campsites, like the one in the Arbinje valley of Stara planina, where you have the opportunity to camp in the red rock riverbed, are a true natural masterpiece, while the lake campsites at Zavoj or Vlasina lakes make you want to extend the tour by a day or two, in order to have some pure chillout time, while swimming in those refreshing waters.

 You will encounter a wide variety of various trails during the tour, that will satisfy just ANY offroad enthusiasts preference for a pure joyride – from deep jungle trails, fighting with vegetation (and occasionally mud too), through grassland trails over wide open vistas, that will grant you a relaxed opportunity to enjoy the scenery at high speed, all the way to following long, narrow high ridges (reaching higher than 2000 m in altitude), where you’ll encounter the Balkans mountains in their true, majestic beauty.